 Despite the fact it sits in the small SUV class, the Skoda Kamiq has the space to rival some models from the segment above.
 It’s been designed to focus on practicality, making it an easy car to live with daily.

-There’s just one body style to choose from, but don’t let that put you off.
-It’s a stylish, spacious and kit-laden crossover that should suit family buyers down to the ground.
-All versions get five seats, and all feature a 60:40 split/fold for the rear bench to help when loading larger items.
-Unfortunately, the Kamiq doesn’t feature sliding rear seats like some versions of Citroën C3 Aircross and Volkswagen T-Cross, although that’s unlikely to matter – both boot space and rear seat room are generous.
+There’s just one body style to choose from, and all versions get five seats.
+There’s a 60:40 split/fold for the rear bench to help when loading larger items.
+The Kamiq doesn’t feature sliding rear seats like some versions of Citroën C3 Aircross and Volkswagen T-Cross, although that’s unlikely to matter – both boot space and rear seat room are generous.
 Cabin storage is good, with many places to store odds and ends.

 The driving position is excellent, with plenty of adjustment in the seat and steering wheel.
-The raised ride height helps with visibility, as does the large glass house, which allows a good view out in every direction.
-If you spend a lot of time in town, then we’d recommend the optional Convenience Pack because this adds front parking sensors and a reversing camera – the latter is standard with Monte Carlo trim.
+Standard seat height adjustment helps with visibility, as does the large glass house, allowing a good view in every direction.
+If you spend a lot of time in town, we’d recommend the optional Convenience Pack because this adds front parking sensors and a reversing camera – the latter is standard with Monte Carlo trim.
 Unlike the Nissan Juke you can’t add a 360-degree camera system to the Kamiq.